Bentonville Domestic Violence Lawyer

 Under certain circumstances, including expungement of your conviction, restoration of civil rights, and pardons, you may be able to regain your right to possess a firearm.

-If you are concerned about your rights as a gun owner, call me today at (479) 777-0640.
-I am a Bentonville criminal defense attorney with experience on both sides of the courtroom and can help you fight your case.
+If you are concerned about your rights as a gun owner, call me today at (479) 777-0640 or contact me online.
+As a domestic violence lawyer in Bentonville, I have the experience on both sides of the courtroom and can help you fight your criminal defense case.